Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 5. Browse In Incognito Mode

-Incognito mode allows you to go online through a private window without websites bombarding your computer with cookies.
-If you're having trouble getting on a website because it says your connection isn't private but can get in with incognito mode, the problem is most likely due to browser extensions or its cache.
-If you still can't get onto the website in Incognito Mode, there's a good chance that your browser is fine and the culprit is the website's invalid certificate.
+If you're having trouble getting onto a website because it says your connection isn't private but can get through on incognito mode, the problem is most likely your browser extensions or cache.
+If you still can't get onto the website in Incognito Mode, there's a good chance that your browser is fine and the culprit is the website's invalid security certificate.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer

-Encrypt your internet traffic with a VPN
+Encrypt your internet traffic with a top-performing VPN that provides a more secure connection

 6. Check The Date And Time On Your Computer

-Luckily, it's an easy fix, and you can set up your date and time to automatically update.
-Here's how to do it on a PC:
+Fortunately, this is an easy fix.
+You can even set up your date and time to automatically update.

 • Right-click the clock in the lower right corner.